pksunkara/pgx_ulid/README.md

 ## Installation

-Use [pgx][].
-You can clone this repo and install this extension locally by following [this guide](https://github.com/tcdi/pgx/blob/master/cargo-pgx/README.md#installing-your-extension-locally).
+Use [pgrx][].
+You can clone this repo and install this extension locally by following [this guide](https://github.com/tcdi/pgrx/blob/master/cargo-pgrx/README.md#installing-your-extension-locally).

 You can also download relevant files from [releases](https://github.com/pksunkara/pgx_ulid/releases) page.